Bob Lazar: Employment

 Lazar has claimed that the studied vehicle was fueled by the chemical element with atomic number 115 (E115), which had not yet been artificially created.
-E115 was first synthesized in 2003 and later named moscovium.
 Lazar said that the propulsion system relied on a stable isotope of E115.
-No stable isotopes of moscovium have yet been synthesized.
-All have proven extremely radioactive, decaying in a few hundred milliseconds.
+In 2003, scientists successfully synthesized an element with 115 protons, which they named "Moscovium".
+Contrary to Lazar's claim, isotopes of element 115 are highly unstable, decaying in a few hundred milliseconds.